 ./build or ./rebuild.

-Instructions for Debian and Ubuntu
+Instructions for Debian / Ubuntu package

-Install some fundamental packages with the command:
+Install some basic packaging tools with the command::

-apt-get install git devscripts equivs
+apt-get install devscripts equivs

 mk-build-deps -s sudo -i